 I like surprises but I am RUBBISH at keeping quiet about it and this one had me fit to burst!
-As you may know the Dude and I have had a big birthday this year and he surprised me with a trip to Glen Coe back in February (he earned a lot of brownie points for this).
-And so a couple of weeks ago it was my turn to reciprocate the favour.
+As you may know the Dude and I have had a big birthday this year.
+Back in February he treated me to a secret birthday surprise me with a trip to Glen Coe (he earned a lot of brownie points for this).
+So a couple of weeks ago it was my turn to reciprocate the favour.
 I chose an area that, so far, had remained unexplored for us.
 Somewhere with a variety of things to do and local pubs so that we could both have a drink to celebrate.
 I had chosen a weekend in Aviemore.

 Leaving Perth with a car full of kit – walking boots, hats, waterproofs, maps, guide books, binoculars, cameras, swimming costumes, smart evening clothes and everything else in between.
 Of course it didn’t take long before the guessing started and it didn’t take long before getting the correct location.
 He was unaware that we would be making a stop off at Dalwhinnie distillery, just a few miles off of the A9.

 Dalwhinnie sits at 1164 feet above sea level and due to this has an average yearly temperature of just 6°.
 Brrrrrrrrrrrrrrrr.

 The tour lasts for around 45 minutes and concludes with a tasting of two different whiskies produced on site, one of which is paired with highland chocolate.

 Lovely location, informative tour with a small group and good value.